openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 #### Introduction

-A vDisks is a virtual disk served by Open vStorage. vDisks can be part of a vMachine or stand-alone.
+A vDisks is a virtual disk served by Open vStorage.
 By default all vDisks are snapshotted once per hour.
 This snapshot schedule can not be changed for the moment.

 #### vDisk Overview